Best Post-Workout Recovery Techniques

 Keep a simple journal of energy, soreness, and sleep.

-Technology like Smart watches, WHOOP, or Oura Ring can support tracking too.
+Technology like smart watches, WHOOP, or Oura Ring can support tracking too — but a basic notes app or notebook works just as well.

 Final Thoughts